3r1/awawa/README.md

 - hide gold stacks under 100
 - everything in awawa regular
 - hide ALL normal & magic items and charms
-- does not hide jewellery or socketed & quality items
+- does not hide jewellery, socketed & quality items, or currency

 ## Filterblade module
 There is a filterblade awawa module with sounds & color theming.